projf/projf-explore/graphics/lines-and-triangles/README.md

 There is one demo top module that can draw several shapes.

-To switch between the different demos, change the render instance near line 120 in `top_demo.sv`:
+To switch between the different demos, change the render instance near line 120 in `top_demo`:

 * `render_line` - single diagonal line
 * `render_edge` - line around the edge of the framebuffer